KevinLiTian/CS50W/2.SQL/README.md

 ### Django Admin

 Instead of interacting with the database in the Django shell, Django provides a more convenient way which is the Django Admin.
-We start by creating an administrative userL
+We start by creating an administrative user

 ```shell
 python manage.py createsuperuser